mongodb/docs-realm/docs-release-notes.md

 ## .NET SDK

-- Quick Start: Make a consistent `Item` object model to use throughout the Quick Start
+- Quick Start: Update code examples to use a consistent `Item` object model throughout the Quick Start
 - CRUD
   - Create Data:  Update code examples to use a consistent `Item` object model
   - Query, Filter, and Sort Data: Parameterize RQL code examples